jofas/blog/content/002-first-time-running/index.md

 I knew I couldn't keep up with him, so we decided to start out together and split up.
 I already had a route in mind.
-I wanted to run to an outdoor gym I've seen when driving through a nearby village.
+I wanted to run to an outdoor gym I had seen when driving through a nearby village.
 My intention was to run there, do some pull ups, some dips and run back.
 Turned out this outdoor gym I thought I had seen was not an outdoor gym at all